Karl Goldmark

 Karl Goldmark (born Károly Goldmark, Keszthely, 18 May 1830 – Vienna, 2 January 1915) was a Hungarian-born Viennese composer.

 Life and career

 Goldmark came from a large Jewish family.
 His father, Ruben Goldmark, was a chazan (cantor) to the Jewish congregation at Keszthely, Hungary, where Karl was born.
 Karl Goldmark's older brother Joseph became a physician and was later involved in the Revolution of 1848, and forced to emigrate to the United States.
-Karl Goldmark's early training as a violinist was at the musical academy of Sopron (1842–44).
+Karl Goldmark's early training as a violinist was at the Ödenburg music school in the city of Sopron (1842-3).